freenas/freenas-docs/userguide/storage.rst

-Select the disks in the encrypted pool, browse to the location of the saved encryption key, input the passphrase associated with the key, then click "OK" to decrypt the disks.
+Select the disks in the encrypted pool, browse to the location of the saved encryption key, input the passphrase associated with the key, then click :guilabel:`OK` to decrypt the disks.

 .. note:: The encryption key is required to decrypt the pool.
 If the pool cannot be decrypted, it cannot be re-imported after a failed